 Code of Conduct

 This document lays out our ground rules for participation in the SFBA community.
-We have designed these policies to create a space that is safe for all community members, free from harassment and bad-faith actors.
+We have designed these policies to create a space that is safe for all community members.
 Our goal is to be welcoming and inclusive to as many Bay Area residents as possible.
-This is a living document, and the SFBA team will amend this document as necessary to ensure the safety of our users.
+This is a living document, and the SFBA team will amend it as necessary.

-This is not a legal document and our team will address gray areas as they arise.
+This is not a document that lists the rules for the purpose of litigating whether or not a rule applies, and our team will address gray areas as they arise.
 This document is to provide insight into the values that drive moderation decisions.

 Goals